Menu

 • Highlight: We visit the impressive and remote Derawar Fort.
 This incredible fort is 30m high and has a circumference of 1.5km.

-• Lahore Fort, the main citadel of the city.
+• Visit Lahore Fort, the main citadel of the city.

-• Badshahi Mosque, the most famous mosque in the city.
+• Visit Badshahi Mosque, the most famous and beautiful Mughal-style mosque in the city.

 • Walk through the old town.

-• Street doctors, street dentists, street pharmacists and bone setters.
+• Discover the lives of street surgeons, street dentists, street pharmacists and bone setters.

-• Highlight: Wagah Border ceremony, you can see the lowering of the flag here every day.
-This is happening with much fanfare from the Pakistani and Indian sides.
+• Highlight: Check out the Wagah Border ceremony, you can see the lowering of the flag here every day.
+This happens with much fanfare from the Pakistani and Indian sides.